ap/Test-File-Contents/README.md

     file_contents_unlike $file, qr/foo/, { encoding => 'UTF-8' };
     file_contents_unlike $file, qr/foo/, { encoding => ':bytes' }, $description;

-Checks that the contents of a file I<do not> match a regular expression.
+Checks that the contents of a file *do not* match a regular expression.
 The regular expression must be passed as a regular expression object created by `qr//`.
 Supported [options](#Options):